Home

 or whichever is greater.
 (18 U.S.C. § 1956).

-person may be found guilty of a felony, serve prison
+may be found guilty of a felony, serve prison time

-or twice the amount of the property involved, or
+twice the amount of the property involved, or whichever

 the State’s Assistant U.S. Attorney (AUSA)